HumanSignal/label-studio/docs/source/guide/prompts_create.md

 !!! note Eligible projects
     Target projects must meet the following criteria:
     * The labeling configuration for the project must be compatible with the **Type** you selected above:
-        * For text classification, this means that the labeling configuration for the project must use `Choice` tags and must be configured for single class classification (e.g. `choice="single"`).
+        * For text classification, this means that the labeling configuration for the project must use `Choice` tags.
-        * For NER, this means that the labeling configuration for the project must use `Label` tags
+        * For NER, this means that the labeling configuration for the project must use `Label` tags.
+    * The labeling configuration cannot include multi-class classification.
+This means that setting the  `choice="multiple"` parameter is not supported for either the `<Labels>` or `<Choices>` tags.
     * The project must include text data (e.g. it cannot only include unsupported data types such as image, audio, video).
     * You must have access to the project.
 If you are in the Manager role, you need to be added to the project to have access.